Our Executive Committee

 Mark Jewell

 Mark Jewell is an elementary school teacher in Guilford County, NC, with more than three decades of experience—most of it teaching fourth and fifth grades.
-He was elected to the NEA Executive Committee in 2020 for a three-year term.
+He was elected to the NEA Executive Committee in 2020 and was re-elected in 2023 for a second three-year term.

 In 2018, as president of the North Carolina Association of Educators (NCAE), Mark mobilized thousands of North Carolina educators who flowed into the streets, and onto the steps of their state capitol, as part of the nationwide #RedforEd movement, calling for increased funding for public schools and helping to reenergize the entire labor movement.